 - Interstate routes that branch off major, long-distance routes are assigned three-digit numbers.
 The last two numbers indicate the parent route, and the first digit signifies the road's function (i.e., an odd digit for a spur running directly to a city; an even digit for a road that loops around a metropolitan area).

-Interstate 5runs through California, Oregon, and Washington, from the Mexican border to the Canadian border.
-Interstate 95traverses the east coast from the Canadian border near Houlton, Maine, to Florida's southern tip in Miami.
+NORTH-SOUTH EXAMPLES: Interstate 5 runs through California, Oregon, and Washington, from the Mexican border to the Canadian border.
+Interstate 95 traverses the east coast from the Canadian border near Houlton, Maine, to Florida's southern tip in Miami.

 And, just to make things even more confusing, there are quirky exceptions to these rules: